 The COVID-19 pandemic poses a number of challenging puzzles.
-Infants and children contract COVID-19 at lower rates that adults and almost never die of its complications.
+At the time of this article, data indicates that infants and children contract COVID-19 at lower rates than adults, and almost never die of its complications.
 Nations that have similar populations have vastly different rates of COVID-19 infections and deaths.
 Even within cities, some neighborhoods have very high rates of COVID-19, others very low.
 Why?
 Might the answer to these questions have a common solution and might that solution provide insights into how to control COVID-19 until vaccines are available to control the coronavirus that causes it?

 I compared the rates of COVID-19 cases and deaths in two dozen nations as a function of their rates of vaccination against pneumococci, Hib (Haemophilus influenzae, type B), influenza, poliovirus, measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis (DTP), and tuberculosis (BCG).
 The two dozen countries were chosen according to three criteria: access to complete, recent vaccination rates; reliability of data available on COVID-19 case and death rates; and comparability of these data sets in terms of when COVID-19 emerged in each nation.
 Most nations did not meet all three criteria and could not, therefore, be compared.